johnslimai/dockerslimexamples/index.md

         },
 ```

-From this analysis, this container is primarily composed of:
+From this analysis, we can see this container is primarily composed of:

 - Remnants of Alpine Linux including the busybox toolkit
 - Node.js and related packages
-- The yarn package manager
+- The Yarn package manager
 - Scripts and other tools to configure nuxt.js and set the entry point to invoke nuxt.